jasonh14/ID-SMSA/README.md

 <!-- Change this -->

-- Each product review is annotated with a single emotion with [Shaver’s emotions model](https://onlinelibrary.wiley.com/doi/abs/10.1111/1467-839X.00086).
+- Each tweet in the dataset was manually annotated with a single sentiment label: positive, neutral, or negative.

-- The annotator labels each product review based on the customers' review content.
-- The annotation process follows the emotions annotation criteria created by lecturers and experts in clinical psychology.
+- The annotation process was based on clearly defined sentiment criteria developed by the authors and reviewed by an expert in clinical psychology.
+These criteria included indicators such as praise, optimism, or good financial news for positive sentiment; disappointment, risk, or negative news for negative sentiment; and factual or sentiment-neutral statements for neutral sentiment.

+- Two annotators labeled the tweets independently.
+Tweets with matching labels were retained, while those with differing labels were excluded to ensure consistency and reduce ambiguity.

+- A Cohen’s Kappa score (0.779, indicating substantial agreement) were used to verify inter-annotator reliability.

+- Anonymization was applied during preprocessing, replacing sensitive elements like usernames, URLs, and hashtags to protect user privacy.

 ## List of Attribute